0atman/noboilerplate/scripts/10-Rust-Everywhere.md

 notes:

-Then define the create method, where we set the initial state for our component.
+Then we define the create method, where we set the initial state for our component.

-Remember that Self, here, is the Model struct where we keep our component's state.
+Remember that `Self`, here, is the Model struct where we keep our component's state.

 ---